anastassiavybornova/bike-node-planner/docs/step06_run_evaluation.md

 Below, you find:

-* first, general instructions on how to run a Python script in QGIS;
+* general instructions on how to run a Python script in QGIS;
-* then, for each script of the BikeNodePlanner, explanations of its output and how to interpret it.
+* for each script of the BikeNodePlanner, explanations of its output and how to interpret it.

 ***